 - seals of quality from ConsumerLab, NSF International, or U.S. Pharmacopeia

 - gas chromatography and mass spectrometry testing for essential oils

 These qualities indicate a product has no hidden ingredients or harmful levels of a substance.
 But they do not guarantee a product will be safe or effective, so it is still important to speak with a healthcare professional about using them.

 As with medications, it is important not to give herbal products to others.
 What helps one person may harm another, so it is essential that others seek their own medical advice when it comes to treating conditions.

 Never give herbal remedies to children unless instructed to do so by a doctor.
-Many herbal remedies may not be tested on children, and even those that seem harmless may impact child development.

 To report safety concerns with dietary supplements, use the FDA’s safety reporting portal.

 Herbal remedies are a type of traditional medicine that use plant-based ingredients to treat illnesses.
 Many are very popular, as they can be more affordable than prescription drugs.
 But it is important to remember that herbal remedies are not always effective or safe.

 Always discuss taking herbs with a doctor before use, and look for products that are high quality and have scientific evidence to support their use.